How to Conduct an Effective Annual Review

 We only grow to the extent we are self-aware.
 This makes our willingness to reflect the speed limit of our improvement.

 Reflection determines the vision for our lives.
 Reflection identifies our highest priorities and puts us on the most direct path toward that vision.
 Reflection improves our systems and tightens our feedback loops.
-Reflection identifies the conditions that, if recreated, allow our best selves to emerge.
+Reflection identifies the conditions that, allow our best selves to emerge.

 Most importantly, life is better when we spend more time in the present.
 Small increases in the proportion of time that we spend in the present enhance our subjective experience of reality.